gulrak/relive-client/README.md

-# reLiveCUI
+# reLive-Clients

-A live show replay program for experiencing past scene-related shows and podcasts.
+_Live show replay clients for experiencing past scene-related shows and podcasts._

+This repository collects my current work on reLive client software.
+It is a full rework of the original code I wrote for [reLiveQt](https://relive.gulrak.net/reliveqt).

+Initially there is only a curses based client, named **reLiveCUI**, and it is developed and tested on macOS and Ubuntu 18.04, but more supported systems are planned.

 ## Usage: